Foundato/K3S-OS/README.md

 # 1. Install screen
 sudo apt-get install screen

-# 2. Start screen session (You might be promptet with some license information... just press space to continue)
+# 2. Start screen session (You might be promptet with some license information... just press return to continue)
 screen

 # 2.1 Start your yocto build